skulpt/skulpt/source/BasicDS/stacks.rst

 resulting digit can be appended to the answer.
 For example, if the remainder 13 is removed from the stack, the digit D is appended to the resulting string.

+.. admonition:: Self Check

+   .. fillintheblank:: baseconvert1
+      :correct: \\b31\\b

+      What is value of 25 expressed as an octal number (base 8) ___

+   .. fillintheblank:: baseconvert2
+      :correct: \\b100\\b

+      What is value of 256 expressed as a hexidecimal number (base 16) ___

+   .. fillintheblank:: baseconvert3
+      :correct: \\b10\\b
+      :feedback: You may need to modify the baseConverter function, or simply find a pattern in the conversion of bases.

+      What is value of 26 expressed in base 26 ___

 Infix, Prefix and Postfix Expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~